Cypher1/tako/README.md

 ## Installation

-ika is a standalone single file.
-It can be installed simply by building and copy/moving ./ika into your /usr/bin directory.
+tako is a standalone single file.
+It can be installed simply by building and copy/moving ./tako into your /usr/bin directory.

 ## Contributing